SamuelGuillemet/SEAK/components/order-stream/Readme.md

 ## Overview

 The Order Stream is responsible for receiving orders from the client and verifying their integrity.
 It uses Kafka Streams to subscribe to a Kafka topic for incoming orders, processes them, and sends the resulting orders to another Kafka topic.
-The component verify the integrity using a Redis database to check user balances.
+The component verify the integrity using a Redis database to check user and stock balances.

 ## Dependencies